golanguzb70/lrucache/README.md

     // ... handle the case ...
 }
 ```
+# Contributing
+Contributions to LRUCache are welcome!
+If you find any issues or have improvements in mind, please open an issue or submit a pull request on the GitHub repository.
+For more information about CONTRIBUTING refer to this [link](https://github.com/golanguzb70/lrucache/blob/main/CONTRIBUTING)

 # License
 GoCache is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 See the [LICENSE](https://github.com/golanguzb70/lrucache/blob/main/LICENSE) file for more details.